Stress test (financial): Payment and settlement systems stress test

-Another form of financial stress testing is the stress testing of financial infrastructure.
+Another form of financial stress testing is the stress testing of financial market infrastructure.
 As part of Central Banks' market infrastructure oversight functions, stress tests have been applied to payment and securities settlement systems.
 Since ultimately, the Banks need to meet their obligations in Central Bank money held in payment systems that are commonly operated or closely supervised by central banks (e.g. CHAPS, FedWire, Target2, which are also referred to as large value payment systems), it is of great interest to monitor these systems' participants' (mainly banks) liquidity positions.

 The amount of liquidity held by banks on their accounts can be a lot less (and usually is) than the total value of transferred payments during a day.
 The total amount of liquidity needed by banks to settle a given set of payments is dependent on the balancedness of the circulation of money from account to account (reciprocity of payments), the timing of payments and the netting procedures used.
 The inability of some participants to send payments can cause severe falls in settlement ratios of payments.
 The failure of one participant to send payments can have negative contagion effects on other participants' liquidity positions and their potential to send payments.

 By using stress tests it is possible to evaluate the short term effects of events such as bank failures or technical communication breakdowns that lead to the inability of chosen participants to send payments.
 These effects can be viewed as direct effects on the participant, but also as systemic contagion effects.
 How hard the other participants will be hit by a chosen failure scenario will be dependent on the available collateral and initial liquidity of participants, and their potential to bring in more liquidity.
 Stress test conducted on payment systems help to evaluate the short term adequacy and sufficiency of the prevailing liquidity levels and buffers of banks, and the contingency measures of the studied payment systems.